Italy swaps bonds to keep investors onside

 The yield on Italy’s September 2021 inflation-linked bond was 5.67 percent on Wednesday, having risen 84 basis points from 4.83 percent the day before the July 13 downgrade.
 That compares with a 59 basis point rise in the yield of the September 2021 nominal bond over the same period, to 6.31 percent.

-Italy will offer 8.5 billion euros of six-month bills on Friday but the real market test comes on Monday with a sale of up to 5.5 billion euros in three-, five- and 10-year debt.
+Italy will offer 8.5 billion euros of six-month bills on Friday but the real market test comes on Monday with a sale of five- and 10-year debt.
+Details are expected later on Wednesday.

 The Treasury announced earlier this month that it would not hold its mid-August bond auction, in line with practice seen in recent years given poor market liquidity at the height of the summer holiday season.
 It has said repeatedly that all other auctions will be held as usual.